 The aim is to contribute to the goals specified in the Government Programme 2020-2024 such as achieving climate neutrality by 2040 and associated decarbonisation of road transport.
-The programme also provides a contribution to the Strategic Action Plan for Batteries of the European Commission and to Mission Innovation.

-In order to achieve sustainable development, framework conditions must be established for a mobility transition which creates a decarbonised, serviceoriented transport system.
-In line with ensuring the Climate and Energy Fund's policy of achieving greatest possible relevance in terms of climate protection, the programme follows the decarbonisation pathway by setting a technology neutral focus on locally emissionfree vehicles (BEV, FCHEV).
+In order to achieve sustainable development, framework conditions must be established for a mobility transition which creates a decarbonised, service-oriented transport system.
+In line with ensuring the Climate and Energy Fund's policy of achieving greatest possible relevance in terms of climate protection, the programme follows the decarbonisation pathway by setting a technology neutral focus on locally emission-free vehicles (BEV, FCEV).
 The drive energy must be produced in a climate-neutral manner in accordance with the zero emission principle.
+Operational demonstration must be based exclusively on electricity and/or hydrogen from renewable resources.
+The use of hydrogen in combustion engines is not eligible for funding.
 Zero emission technologies are also of high economic relevance for Austria.
-Electric mobility alone is expected to create added value of EUR 3.1 billion and around 34,000 jobs until 2030.
+Electric mobility alone has the potential to increase value added by around 19% and the number of jobs by around 21% until 2030.
 Realising this potential requires a fast and targeted transformation of the (automotive supply) industry.
 The most effective way to do this is to coordinate with international suppliers and clients.
 Another focus of the programme is therefore on the international relevance and exploitation potential of the technologies developed.
 With Austria's economic structure in mind, the programme places strong emphasis on the involvement of small and medium-sized enterprises and actively promotes the integration of start-ups and the establishment of new businesses.